davemolk/ghost/README.md

 * ghost retrieves all archived links for the submitted URL prefix, writes the whole set to a file, and parses the set into URLs with a unique snapshot and URLs with multiple iterations.
 These subsets are written to individual files.
 * You'll also
 ghost performs a concurrent whois lookup and gets the IPv4 and IPv6 addresses for the submitted URL, writing the data to a file in each case.
-* All told, entering a URL gets you the following:
+* All told, entering a URL gets you the following, all without touching the target URL:
     * archivedURLs.json
     * ip.txt
     * multiple.json